mcclayton/MacSetup/README.md

 ./install.sh
 ```

-This is script is designed to be safe and can be run multiple times.
+This script is designed to be safe and can be run multiple times.